 The fraction of the calculated maximum timestep for intervals given on the timestep interval card is specified here.
 If there are more intervals than can be specified on one line, then they are continued on the next line without another DLT FRN card being specified.
-If the number of timestep violations exceeds 5%, either [DLTMAX] on the Maximum Timestep card or [DLTF] should be decreased.
+If the number of timestep violations exceed 5%, either [DLTMAX] on the Maximum Timestep card or [DLTF] should be decreased.

 Decreasing [DLTF] usually decreases the number of timestep violations without affecting the maximum timestep that the model can use.
 Thus, during times of low velocities, the model can still use the maximum timestep, but during periods of high velocities, the model will use a smaller timestep than if [DLTF] were set to a higher value.